cse-labs/k8s-quickstart/01-Docker101/README.md

 docker images

 # pull an image
-docker pull ubuntu
+docker pull alpine
 docker images

 # let's run the image interactively as a "jump box"
-docker run -it --name jbox ubuntu
+docker run -it --name jumpbox alpine

 # notice your prompt changed to something like this: root@257fde9a1ad2:/#
 # we are now "in" the docker container